Pajimo/animazone-react-graphql/README.md

 #
 #
-Note: THis is just a fun project basically for learning apis, graphql, apollo, and their combination with react. it was created from scratch as a code along with Laith Harb .
+Note: THis is just a fun project basically for learning apis, graphql, apollo, and their combination with react. it was created from scratch as a code along with Laith Harb from his youtube channel graphql course.
 Github profile: https://github.com/harblaith7